dmonakh/Wordpress-Tekton-atK8s-inAzure/README.md

     git remote set-url origin https://github.com/<your-username>/<your-repo-name>.git
     ```

-4. Update the `terraform_azure/variables.tf` and `terraform_azure/backend.tf` with your desired configuration parameters, such as cluster name, region, zone, sa_name, sa_account, your doamin and bucket for infrastructure.
+4. Update the `terraform_azure/variables.tf`, `terraform_azure/providers.tf` and `terraform_azure/scripts/create_storage.sh` with your desired configuration parameters, such as resource group name, location, cluster name, your doamin, and storage account name.

 5. Create and configure the secrets required for accessing the database and other resources.

-6. Update the `terraform_azure/pipeline/triger.yaml` with your repo url and docker image for Tekton.
+6. Update the `terraform_azure/pipeline/triger.yaml` with your repo url and docker image for Tekton, or `terraform_azure/pipeline/clonebuildpush.yaml` with your repo raw.

 7. To create a Wordpress initialization image: